nihalshetty-boop/FetchApp/README.md

 - `updateUI(requests: List<Request>)` sets `RVAdapter` to show the full unfiltered list.
 Also updates the toolbar subtitle to show the unfiltered list's count.

 - `applyFilter(requests: List<Request>)` sets `RVAdapter` to show the modified list `finalList` after filtering, sorting and grouping.
 Grouping converts it to a map, so it had to be flattened to a list and keep the data in the form of it's grouped headers and request items.
-Also updates the toolbar subtitle to show the finalList's count compared to the original.
+Also updates the toolbar subtitle to show the finalList's count (minus the group count) compared to the original.

 `RVAdapter.kt`:
 This file is a RecyclerView.Adapter implementation that supports two types of views- Group headers and Individual request rows.